The two versions of the register & your right to opt out

 Removing your name from the Open Register

 The Open (Edited) register has existed since 2002.
 Application forms have always included a box to tick in order to opt out.
 The online application form also asks that you tick the box to opt out.
-If you have not opted out and would like to exclude your name please use our online enquiry form.
-Please give your full name, address and state you ‘wish to be removed from the Open register’, or you can download a Section 11 Notice to print out and return to us once complete.
+If you have not opted out and would like to exclude your name please email email@example.com giving your full name, address and stating that you ‘wish to be removed from the Open register’.

 The main use of the full register is to show who can vote at elections and referendums.
 It can also be used for law enforcement.
 Sutton Council can use the full register for its statutory functions relating to security, law enforcement and crime prevention.
 There is more information on this at the Fair data processing notice page.